cysouw/graphicalgrammar/text/english.md

 ::: {.im #meiklejohn1866_73}
 [@meiklejohn1866: 73]
 :::

-- book one is only morphology https://google.com/books?id=0r8DAAAAQAAJ
-- there is a "bubble" diagram like Clark in book two [@meiklejohn1862: 20], possibly independent?
-British library has Clark *Science of English langage* in 1854 and 1857 editions.
-- "parsing" in book three is just word-based [@meiklejohn1864: 35-40]
-- table in book four [@meiklejohn1866: 9], "formula" with letters like Lehmann, but format seems most similar to Bauer 1850 (meiklejohn uses a/b/c for adjectival/adverbial/noun=relative/adverbial/complement, note Bauer uses a/b/c for noun/adjective/adverb, respectively...) [@meiklejohn1866: 10-12], various options for analysis [@meiklejohn1866: 65-73], specifically note the tree-structure [@meiklejohn1866: 73]

 *The teaching of little boys*  [@meiklejohn1879], "draw a map of a sentence" p.
 20, 23